rustem-shiriiazdanov/atlassian-marketplace-keywords/README.md

 - **Heat Range**: Filter by month range using dual sliders

 ### Narrative Insights
+ - Dedicated left-hand panel that surfaces:
-- Summarizes top rising keywords and zero-result trends from the latest month
+   - Top rising keywords overall and for the latest month
+   - Top zero-result keywords over the period and last month
+   - Biggest drop-offs, months with the most zero results, and persistent zero-result keywords

 ## Technical Features